robertbauernfeind/OpenSourceSimWheelESP32/doc/hardware/setups/setup9/Setup9_en.md

 > The *Wemos S3 mini* does not feature an USB-TO-UART chip,
 > so those pins have no predetermined use.
 > You may customize the sketch to use them.
-> However, the firmware will configure those pins as *UART0* in the following
+> However, the firmware will configure those pins as *UART0* if
-> situations:
->
-> - There are firmware error messages.
+> there are error messages.
-> - "Core debug level" is not set to "none" in Arduino IDE ("Tools" menu).
->
 > These pins are marked as "unusable" in the wiring diagrams below,
 > but that is not true at all.